axibase/atsd/installation/ubuntu-debian-deb.md

 ## Check Connection

-If the target machine is not connected to public repositories to install dependencies with APT, use the [offline installation option](ubuntu-debian-offline.md).
+If the target server is not connected to public repositories to install dependencies with APT, use the [offline installation option](ubuntu-debian-offline.md).

 ## Download